top of page

 Isn’t this during exams?

-In most cases this is during exams – provisions made with the administration well beforehand have never kept an athlete from going to the Cup.
+Provisions made with the administration well beforehand have never kept an athlete from going to the Cup.
+We have found that most schools have enthusiastically supported their students to join us!

 bottom of page